KEINOS/gh-action-hash-for-cache/README.md

 ### Time-limitation using variant

-In this example, if "Dockerfile" or "go.mod" is modified **or the month is changed**, the hash will be changed.
+In this example, if "go.mod" or "go.sum" is modified **or the month is changed**, the hash will be changed.

 - Note that the "TZ" (time zone) can be changed to suit your country.